 Section 2.
-During the term of this Agreement, the City will provide group term life insurance and accidental death and dismemberment for each regular, full time employee at one and one-half (1 1⁄2) times the employee's annual salary, \$75,000 maximum.
+During the term of this Agreement, the City will provide group term life insurance and accidental death and dismemberment for each regular, full-time employee at one and one-half (11⁄2) times the employee's annual salary, \$75,000 maximum.

 Section 3.
-Regular, full time employees may enroll in a program of long term disability insurance at 50% of monthly salary up to a maximum monthly benefit of \$3,000.
+Regular, full-time employees may enroll in a program of long-term disability insurance at 50% of monthly salary up to a maximum monthly benefit of \$3,000.
 Premium for this plan are paid 50% by the City and 50% by the employee.
-Short term disability insurance will be offered and is 100% employee paid.
+Short-term disability insurance will be offered and is 100% employee paid.

 Section 4.
-An optional accidental death and dismemberment plan for all regular, full time employees shall be offered by the City which is equivalent to the current Hartford AD&D plan.
+An optional accidental death and dismemberment plan for all regular, full-time employees shall be offered by the City which is equivalent to the current Hartford AD&D plan.
 Premiums for this plan will be paid for by the employee.

 Section 5.
 The City shall provide to employees in the bargaining unit an Internal Revenue Code Section 125 Flexible Spending Plan with pre-tax health and dependent benefits.
+Contributions are at the expense of the employee.

 Section 6.
-The group medical, dental, and vision insurance coverage provided in Section 1 above will be subject to annual review and recommendations by an insurance benefit committee consisting of an equal number of represented and non-represented committee members.
+The group medical, dental, and vision insurance coverage provided in Section 1 above will be subject to, when needed, annual review and recommendations by an insurance benefit committee consisting of an equal number of represented and non-represented committee members.